 PSTN call to a Webex Calling user:

 • Alice calls Bob.
-(Alice is the PSTN caller and Bob is Webex Calling user).
+(Alice is the PSTN caller and Bob is a Webex Calling user).

 • Bob answers the call.